ManageIQ/manageiq-documentation/appliance_hardening_guide/_topics/db_password.md

     host    vmdb_production   all   192.168.1.0/24  md5
     #hostssl all              all   all             md5

-These restrictions help when structuring your {{ site.data.product.title }} appliances in relationships.
+These restrictions help when structuring your {{ site.data.product.title_short }} appliances in relationships.
 For example, use these database restrictions to grant access only between a master database appliance in one region and appliances connecting from a separate region.